Are We Not Cats: Release

-The film had its world premiere at the 73rd Venice International Film Festival as the closing film of the Critics Week sidebar, and its U.S. premiere at the Chicago International Film Festival, as well as screening at 2016 Sitges Film Festival, 2016 Stockholm International Film Festival, 2016 Oldenburg International Film Festival and winning best narrative feature at the 2017 Sidewalk Film Festival.
+The film had its world premiere at the 73rd Venice International Film Festival as the closing film of the Critics Week sidebar.

+It later screened at 2016 Sitges Film Festival, Stockholm International Film Festival, Oldenburg International Film Festival, Chicago International Film Festival, and won best narrative feature at the 2017 Sidewalk Film Festival.

 Are We Not Cats was released in North America in 2018 by Cleopatra Entertainment.

 It was later released to stream on Shudder.

 Reception

-The film holds a rating of 91% on Rotten Tomatoes based on 11 reviews.
+On Rotten Tomatoes the film has a rating of 91% based on 11 reviews.
+On Metacritic it has a score of 68% based on reviews from 5 critics, indicating "generally favorable" reviews.